turboapps/docs/server/hub_server/network_and_load_balancing.md

 To load balance Application Servers, install the Application Server role on the desired servers.
 Then, configure the load balancing strategy as described in [Domain Settings](/docs/server/hub-server/administration#managing-the-domain-domain-settings).

-To load balance the server roles, set the URLS as described above to an external load balancer.
-Built in roles load balancing will be coming soon!
+To load balance Portals, set the Domain URL to an external load balancer.
+Built in load balancing will be coming soon!

 ### Understanding the Domain URL